seqan/flexbar/README.md

 ### Building from source

 Make sure that `cmake` is available, as well as development and runtime files of the TBB library 4.0 or later (Intel Threading Building Blocks).
 Using a package manager is a simple way to install them.
-Furthermore, the SeqAn library is required.
+Furthermore, the SeqAn library is required:

+* Get SeqAn library version 1.4.2 [here](https://github.com/seqan/seqan/releases/download/seqan-v1.4.2/seqan-library-1.4.2.tar.bz2)
 * Download Flexbar source code release
-* Get SeqAn library version 1.4.2 [here](https://github.com/seqan/seqan/releases/download/seqan-v1.4.2/seqan-library-1.4.2.tar.bz2)

 Decompress both and move SeqAn include folder to Flexbar: